ropensci/rixpress/README.md

-# rixpress: Reproducible Analytical Pipelines with Nix
+# rixpress: Reproducible Analytical Pipelines with `Nix`

 [![R-hub
 v2](https://github.com/b-rodrigues/rixpress/actions/workflows/rhub.yaml/badge.svg)](https://github.com/b-rodrigues/rixpress/actions/workflows/rhub.yaml/)

-This R package provides a framework for building multilanguage reproducible analytical pipelines by leveraging Nix’s build automation capabilities.
+This R package provides a framework for building multilanguage reproducible analytical pipelines by leveraging `Nix`’s build automation capabilities.
 One of the design goals of `{rixpress}` is to mimic the user experience of the `{targets}` package, and is thus heavily inspired by it.
-It builds upon the `{rix}` package, which provides helper function to define reproducible development environments as code using Nix, ensuring the pipeline runs in a fully reproducible Nix-managed environment. `{rixpress}` only requires users to write the pipeline using familiar R code.
+It builds upon the `{rix}` package, which provides helper function to define reproducible development environments as code using `Nix`, ensuring the pipeline runs in a fully reproducible `Nix`-managed environment. `{rixpress}` only requires users to write the pipeline using familiar R code.